 Type 2 Diabetes Diet

-A type 2 diabetes diet will depend on one of two choices that will have to make.
-Option 1 is to implement a traditional type 2 diabetes diet that can help you better manage your blood sugar levels while continuing to take blood sugar lowering medications.
-And option 2 is to start a type 2 diabetes diet that can get you off your diabetes medication(s).
+The kind of type 2 diabetes diet you choose will depend on two main things.
+First, you can implement a traditional type 2 diabetes diet that can help you better manage your blood sugar levels while continuing to take blood sugar lowering medications.
+Or, you can start a type 2 diabetes diet that can get you off your diabetes medication(s).
 If you are just looking for a traditional type 2 diabetes diet, then this page is for you.
-Anyone looking to reverse type 2 diabetes can learn how to do so and get the support needed in our Low Carb Diet Membership Program.
-Below you will find a basic low carb diet for diabetics you can follow.
+Anyone looking to reverse type 2 diabetes can start learning how to do so by clicking here.
+Below you will find a basic low carb diet for diabetics that can be effective for people taking diabetes medication.

 1. Eat Less Sugar & Carbs